SohamLad14/Image-Caption-Generator/README.md

 Trained on the Flickr8k dataset, which contains 8,000+ images with multiple captions each, the model learns to understand visual content and describe it in natural language.

 **Key Features**
-Image understanding using pretrained CNN (MobileNetV2)

-Caption generation using LSTM with Attention
+-Image understanding using pretrained CNN (MobileNetV2) -Caption generation using LSTM with Attention

-Trained on the Flickr8k dataset
+-Trained on the Flickr8k dataset

-Streamlit web app for real-time caption generation

-Lightweight and efficient – optimized for deployment

-Easy to extend to datasets like Flickr30k or MS COCO
+-Streamlit web app for real-time caption generation -Lightweight and efficient – optimized for deployment -Easy to extend to datasets like Flickr30k or MS COCO

 🛠️ **Tech Stack**